Trust1Team/api-styleguide/events/events.md

 Nakadi defines a structure called an _EventType_, which describes details for a particular kind of event.
 The EventType declares standard information, such as a name, an owning application (and by implication, an owning team), a well known event category (business process or data change), and a schema defining the event payload.
 It also allows the declaration of validation and enrichment strategies for events, along with supplemental information such as how events are partitioned in the stream.

 An EventType is registered with Nakadi via its _Schema Registry API_.
 Once the EventType is created, individual events that conform to the type and its payload schema can be published, and consumers can access them as stream of Events.
-[Nakadi's Open API definitions](https://github.com/zalando/nakadi/blob/nakadi-jvm/api/nakadi-event-bus-api.yaml) include the definitions for two main categories, business events (BusinessEvent), and data change events (DataChangeEvent), as well as a generic 'undefined' type.
+TBD include the definitions for two main categories, business events (BusinessEvent), and data change events (DataChangeEvent), as well as a generic 'undefined' type.

 The service specific data defined for an event is called the _payload_.
 Only this non-Nakadi defined part of the event is expected to be submitted with the EventType schema.
 When defining an EventType's payload schema as part of your API and for review purposes, it's ok to declare the payload as an object definition using Open API, but please note that Nakadi currently expects the EventType's schema to be submitted as JSON Schema and not as Open API JSON or YAML.
 Further details on how to register EventTypes are available in the Nakadi project's documentation.

 ## {{ book.must }} Use the Business Events to signal steps and arrival points in business processes

-Nakadi defines a specific event type for business processes, called [BusinessEvent](https://github.com/zalando/nakadi/blob/nakadi-jvm/api/nakadi-event-bus-api.yaml#/definitions/BusinessEvent).
+TBD defines a specific event type for business processes, called business events.
 When publishing events that represent steps in a business process, event types must be based on the BusinessEvent type.

 All your events of a single business process will conform to the following rules: